 Approach: This aim combines gene expression data with protein:protein and other interaction data from Arabidopsis, to test whether the resultant gene network modules allow better prediction of agricultural traits – e.g. NUE - as successfully as it did in the case-study for medicine (e.g. prediction of breast cancer metastasis) [Chuang et al 2007].
 In the spirit of the Chuang et al. paper, we will make use of the protein-protein interaction network (and possibly other network data) to refine the gene set that could influence biomass for hypothesis generation.
 Procedurally, we will include both members of a protein-protein interaction gene pair in such networks, if their mean expression correlates significantly with biomass.
 To test whether protein-protein interaction pairs are helpful, we will compare the mean expression correlations of random pairs with those of protein-protein interaction pairs.
 Further, we will quanity how many new genes this method yields, compared to a method that looks only at single gene-to-trait correlations at the same p-value cutoff.
-While we will follow the “spirit” of the breast-cancer network module study by the Ideker lab [Chuang et al 2007], we propose improvements to the statistical analysis in the study to increase specificity and sensitivity of the approach in two approaches described below.
+[I suggest removing the following sentence.
+No reason to be argumentative] While we will follow the “spirit” of the breast-cancer network module study by the Ideker lab [Chuang et al 2007], we propose improvements to the statistical analysis in the study to increase specificity and sensitivity of the approach in two approaches described below.
 We will test the effectiveness of Approach 1 (see Fig 3.3) vs. Approach 2 for their ability to predict NUE using left-out data sets, to determine which approach gives the best results.
+[I suggest that we need either one approach or the other.
+I think approach 1 is fine and it reads better]

 Approach 1: “Paired scores” approach to identify network modules.
 Note, that we describe here a method for pairs of genes, but the same approach can be extended to triplets, quartets etc.

 Step 1: Single Gene expression to NUE association: The experiments from Aim 1 provide high confidence gene expression measurements across 19 Arabidopsis ecotypes, and at least 10 maize lines, under low and high nitrogen regimes, and at two developmental stages.
-The fold-change in gene expression between the low and high N conditions across the ecotypes, will be correlated with the appropriate NUE trait.
+The fold-change in gene expression between the low and high N [Again, N means Nitrogen here but “nutrient” in NUE] conditions across the ecotypes, will be correlated with the appropriate NUE trait.
 For example, at the vegetative stage, the appropriate NUE trait might be %N in shoots or total Biomass at high N. Thus, for each trait, each gene i has a correlation value (Ci) and an associated p-value (pi).

 Step 2: Calculating Paired scores: A paired score is calculated from the p-value of the correlation of a gene pair instead of the correlation coefficient itself, since this allows the members of the pair to be inversely correlated with the trait.
 For every possible pair of gene i and gene j, PSij is calculated as a measure of additive correlation confidence of that pair to the NUE trait.
 Specifically, PSij = -log10(pi) + -log10(pj).
 The overall distribution of the paired scores PSij is analyzed to identify the underlying distribution model.

-Step 3: Protein-Protein interaction pairs: Those genes that are predicted to interact at a protein level by protein:protein interaction data Arabidopsis, are identified and their Paired scores PSij are tested for significance against the random pairs, of a matching sample size, from Step 2 to draw a significance cut-off.
+Step 3: Protein-Protein interaction pairs: We test the Paired Scores of gene pairs that are predicted to interact at a protein level by protein:protein interaction data in Arabidopsis against random pairs, of a matching sample size, from Step 2 to draw a significance cut-off.
 Protein-protein pairs whose paired score is higher than the significance cut-off are identified as components of network modules that affect the trait of interest.